122 – Payments from a pension plan, an RRSP, a RRIF, a DPSP or a PRPP/VRSP, or annuities

 - the Income Replacement Benefit (IRB) received under the federal Veterans Well-being Act for the months following the month in which the veteran turned (or would have turned) 65; and

 - The amount on line 122 may entitle you to an amount for retirement income.
 See the instructions for line 361.

-- If you were born before January 1, 1953, and had a Spouse on December 31, 2017, you and your spouse (regardless of his or her age) can jointly decide to include up to 50% of your eligible retirement income for the year in the calculation of your spouse's income.
+- If you were born before January 1, 1957, and had a spouse on December 31, 2021, you and your spouse (regardless of his or her age) can jointly decide to include up to 50% of your eligible retirement income for the year in the calculation of your spouse's income.
 See “Transfer of retirement income between spouses” below.

 If you received payments from a pension plan, enter on line 122 the total of the amounts shown in box A of your RL-2 slip and in box D of your RL-16 slip.